OpenDevICON/opendevicon/docs/pauserrole.md

 ```

 ####renouncePauser
-`_account` renounces the position as a pauser.
-Then, the `_account` no longer has permission to pause and unpause  the tokens.
 Can be called only by the pausers.
+Renounces the position of address who executes this method as a pauser.
+Then, the `_account` no longer has permission to pause and unpause  the tokens..
 ```py
 def renouncePauser(self) -> bool:
 ```